Chalarangelo/30-seconds-of-code/snippets/capitalize.md

 Capitalizes the first letter of a string.

-- Use array destructuring and `String.prototype.toUpperCase()` to capitalize first letter, `...rest` to get array of characters after first letter and then `Array.prototype.join('')` to make it a string again.
+- Use array destructuring and `String.prototype.toUpperCase()` to capitalize the first letter of the string.
+- Use `Array.prototype.join('')` to combine the capitalized `first` with the `...rest` of the characters.
 - Omit the `lowerRest` parameter to keep the rest of the string intact, or set it to `true` to convert to lowercase.

 ```js